BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **NSDictionary *** When initSession returns a parameter set in the deep link callback, we store it in NSUserDefaults for the duration of the session in case you want to retrieve it later.
 Careful, once the app is minimized and the session ends, this will be cleared.

-###Retrieve install (install only) parameters
+###Retrieve Install (Install Only) Parameters

 If you ever want to access the original session params (the parameters passed in for the first install event only), you can use this line.
-This is useful if you only want to reward users who newly installed the app from a referral link or something.
+This is useful if you only want to reward users who newly installed the app from a referral link.

 ####Methods